Ctri9577: Etymology and Source

 The Ctri9577 toxin is a component of the venom of the scorpion Chaerilus tricostatus.

 The name of the toxin derives from the first letter of the genus of Chaerilus (C), species (tri), and the clone number in the cDNA library (9577).

 Chemistry

-Ctri9577 is a member of the α-KTx15 subfamily, which specifically target potassium channels.
+Ctri9577 is a member of the α-KTx15 subfamily, which specifically targets potassium channels.
 The mature peptide of Ctri9577, which is the peptide without the signal sequence, consists of 39 amino acids (4.44 kDa), including six cysteines which form three disulfide bridges (see table 1).
 Other scorpion toxins specific for K^{+} channels (KTx) commonly form a CSα/β (cysteine-stabilized α-helix-β-sheet) fold.
 In this motif, an α-helix is connected to two or three antiparallel β-sheets and stabilized with disulfide bridges.

 The predicted secondary structure of Ctri9577 is based on the typical fold of other scorpion KTxs; it consists of an α-helix connected to three antiparallel β-sheets, which is stabilized with three disulfide bridges (see figure 1).

 Ctri9577 has low sequence similarity (<50%) with most other members of the α-KTx15 subfamily., placing it far away on the phylogenetic tree.